This text is translated into Russian by google automatic human level neural machine.

 Victoria Kolitenko on hospitality in the Far East

 Director of the Far Eastern branch of the Russian Hotel Association, director of the hotel complex "Equator" (Vladivostok)

-Skeptics who do not believe in the success of government plans for the development of the Far East often use one argument: there are too few people in the region to make it attractive for serious foreign investments.
-But hundreds of millions of people from the Asia-Pacific region (APR) live in the 500-1000 radius of the south of the Far East, and three of them directly border Russia by land or sea.
-Attraction of a stable and powerful tourist flow from the Asia-Pacific region can provide the regional economy with the necessary economic burden, and for this the authorities and Russian business need only make a feasible contribution to the development of the hospitality industry, says the director of the Far Eastern Branch of the Russian Hotel Association, head of the Equator Hotel Complex (Vladivostok) Victoria Kolitenko.
+Skeptics who do not believe in the success of government plans for the development of the Far East often use one argument: the region has too little population to become attractive for serious foreign investment.
+But within a radius of 500-1000 km from the south of the Far East, hundreds of millions of people live - residents of the countries of the Asia-Pacific Region (APR), three of them directly bordering Russia by land or sea.
+Attracting a stable and powerful tourist flow from the Asia-Pacific region can provide the regional economy with the necessary economic traction, and for this, the authorities and Russian business only need to make a feasible contribution to the development of the hospitality industry, says Victoria, Director of the Far Eastern Branch of the Russian Hotel Association, Head of the Equator Hotel Complex (Vladivostok) Victoria Kolitenko.

 According to Victoria Kolitenko, in general, the hotel infrastructure of the Far East is currently in a stage of sustainable development.
 There is a growing number of not only reconstructed accommodation facilities, but also the construction of new facilities.
 In such cities as Vladivostok and Khabarovsk (the most populated and socio-economically developed cities of the Far East), the situation with hotels and other means of accommodation is better than in other cities of the region.